 Scenes of wounding and bodily reconfiguration recur frequently, bringing ero guro manga, the notoriously viscerally-fixated Japanese erotic adult comic subgenre, to mind.

-Tenuous: This particular piece’s composition may also reference Made In Japan by Tadanori Yokoo, the singular and prolific poster artist perhaps most notable for his work for psychedelic rock bands in the ’60s and ’70s.1 year ago
+Tenuous: This particular piece’s composition may also reference Made In Japan by Tadanori Yokoo, the singular and prolific poster artist perhaps most notable for his work for psychedelic rock bands in the ’60s and ’70s.2 years ago

 Bucolic typography, unmistakably from the hand of David Hockney.